Sultan Al Neyadi

 Sultan Saif Al Neyadi (سلطان النيادي; born 23 May 1981) is the UAE Minister of State for Youth Affairs and an astronaut.
 He is one of the first two Arab astronauts or najmonauts from the United Arab Emirates, along with Hazzaa Al Mansoori.
 He is the first Arab to serve on the International Space Station (ISS) for a 6-month mission as part of Expedition 69 and the first Arab astronaut to perform a spacewalk.
-He was sworn in on 11 January 2024 as the United Arab Emirates Minister of Youth.
+He was sworn in on 11 January 2024 as the UAE Minister of Youth.

-AlNeyadi was the back-up for Hazzaa AlMansoori, in the UAE’s first scientific mission to the ISS in 2019, under the slogan ‘Zayed’s Ambition.’
+Al Neyadi was the back-up astronaut for Hazzaa AlMansoori, in the UAE's first scientific mission to the ISS in 2019, under the slogan "Zayed's Ambition".

 Professional and personal life

 Al Neyadi was born on 25 May 1981, in Umm Ghafa, 30 kilometers southeast of Al Ain, Abu Dhabi, where he received primary and secondary education.
 He went to Umm Ghafa Primary Boys School and Umm Ghafa Secondary School, and excelled in his education.

 Al Neyadi joined the UAE Armed Forces and was sent to study abroad.
 He received a Bachelor of Science in electronics and communications engineering from the University of Brighton.
 Al Neyadi is an alumnus of Griffith University where he received a Masters of Science and a PhD in information technology in 2008 and 2012, respectively and published six research papers in peer-reviewed journals.
-At the armed forces, AlNeyadi worked as network security engineer and visited more than 20 countries.
+At the armed forces, Al Neyadi worked as network security engineer and visited more than 20 countries.

 Al Neyadi has a blue belt in jiu-jitsu, and has taken part in the Abu Dhabi World Professional Jiu-Jistu Championship in addition to the President’s Jiu-Jitsu Cup, both in 2018.
 He made history during his mission to the ISS, by becoming the first person to dress in a jiu-jitsu gi.
-He also posted a video outlining how the martial art helped foster skills of discipline, focus and adaptability that he has been able to replicate during his preparation for the 6-month mission, and during his time on the ISS.
+He also posted a video outlining how the martial art helped foster skills of discipline, focus and adaptability that helped him during his preparation for the 6-month mission, and on the ISS.